zhongweijing/zhongweijing.github.io/docs/cv.md

 ### Academic Awards
-- Chinese National Scholarship (top 5%), 2016.
+- Chinese National Scholarship (Top 5%), 2016 – Issued by the Ministry of Education of China.
-- Outstanding Master's Scholarship (top 5%), 2016.
+- Outstanding Master's Scholarship (Top 5%), 2016 – Issued by Tongji University.
-- Application of Cell Phone Signaling Data in the Evaluation of Built Environment in Meso-Cities, Outstanding Paper Award of China Urban Geography Academic Annual Conference, 2015.
+- Application of Cell Phone Signaling Data in the Evaluation of Built Environment in Meso-Cities, Outstanding Paper Award, 2015 – Issued by the China Urban Geography Academic Annual Conference.
-- First Prize of Graduation Thesis (top 1%), 2014.
+- First Prize of Graduation Thesis (Top 1%), 2014 – Issued by Nanjing University.
-- First Prize of People's Scholarship (top 5%),2010-2012.
+- First Prize of People's Scholarship (Top 5%), 2010-2012 – Issued by Nanjing University.